qsmity/Bug-tracker/documentation/userStories.md

 ## bonus
 - As a user of the site, I want to be able to update my profile picture
-- As a user of the site, I want a theme to be dispayed depending on which role I assined to
+- As a user of the site, I want a theme to be dispayed depending on which role I'm assigned to